-For many days, I went to the cathedral for choir practice and church services with high hopes that I would eventually fly to America for my undergraduate studies.
-Imagining the American colleges to be of the same high standards as All Saints' Cathedral, I would gaze at the majestically vaulted main sanctuary of the cathedral and visualize myself doing the same in America.
+For many days, I went to the cathedral with hopes that I would eventually fly to America for my undergraduate studies.
+Imagining the American colleges to be of the same high standards as All Saints' Cathedral, I would gaze at the majestically vaulted cathedral and visualize myself doing the same in America.

-Everyday they pass me by,Those lyrics touched me so much that I sang them to my JKUAT roommate.
-Little did I know that I was the one who needed to believe that people need the Lord at the end of broken dreams after the four top American colleges I applied for admission in 2007 rejected me.
+Everyday they pass me by,Those lyrics touched me; I even sang them to my JKUAT roommate.
+Little did I know I was the one who needed to heed their message after the American colleges I applied for admission sent me rejection letters in March and April 2008.

 I can see it in their eyes,